djaessel/MB-Studio/README.md

 # Introduction
 This is an Open Source Modding Tool or should I say Studio?
-Any it is called MB Studio after the game it is made for.
-Feel free to use this, but dont forget to mention the authors and people who made this happen!
+Anyway it is called MB Studio after the game it is made for.
+Feel free to use it, but dont forget to mention the authors and people who made all of this happen!

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: